 With both euphoria and agitation, the person's brain no longer functions normally.
 There is a strong scientific evidence that part of the frontal lobe that is responsible for demonstrating a notion of right and wrong, empathy for others, and capable of insight, foresight and hindsight is greatly compromised not only during mania but also several weeks following a manic episode.
 The consequences of that impairment are far reaching.
-Literally, during mania, whether euphoric or agitated, people lose their minds.
-People act as if they had taken amphetamines: they can think faster, feel hyper logical (cold logic), become very goal oriented, have a decrease need for sleep, can no longer evaluate the consequences of their behavior, and they no longer listen to feedback.
+During mania, whether euphoric or agitated, people literally lose their minds.
+People act as if they had taken amphetamines: they think faster, feel hyper logical (cold logic), become very goal-oriented, have a decrease need for sleep, can no longer evaluate the consequences of their behavior, and no longer listen to feedback.

 National Institute of Mental Health

 (Find your local chapter on the same page.)